2010 Canterbury earthquake: Effects in Christchurch

 Reports of the quake's intensity in Christchurch generally ranged from V to VIII (Moderate to Severe) on the Modified Mercalli Intensity Scale.
 A strong smell of sulphur was widely reported in Christchurch following the earthquake.
 Sewers were damaged, and water lines were broken.
 The water supply at Rolleston, located to the southwest of Christchurch, was contaminated.
 Power to up to 75 percent of the city was disrupted.
 Christchurch Hospital was forced to use emergency generators in the immediate aftermath of the quake.
 About 90% of the electricity in Christchurch had been restored by 6:00 pm the day of the earthquake.
 The repair of electricity was estimated to be more difficult in the rural areas.
 One building caught fire after its electricity was turned back on, igniting leaking LPG in the building.
 The fire was quickly extinguished by the Fire Service before it could spread.
 Damage to buried pipes may have allowed sewage to contaminate the residential water supply.
 Residents were warned to boil tap water before using it for brushing teeth, drinking, and washing or cooking food.
 Several cases of gastroenteritis were reported.
 By 7 September 28 cases had been observed at the city's welfare centres.
 The boil water notice for Christchurch and Banks Peninsula was lifted late on 8 September 2010, after more than 500 tests conducted over three days found no contamination.

 Christchurch International Airport was closed following the earthquake and flights in and out of it cancelled.
 It reopened at 1:30 pm, following inspection of the terminals and main runway.
 All schools and early childhood centres in Christchurch City, Selwyn and Waimakariri Districts were ordered shut until Monday 13 September for health and safety assessments.
 The city's two universities, the University of Canterbury and Lincoln University, and the Christchurch campus of the University of Otago were also closed until 13 September awaiting health and safety assessments.

 Crime in Christchurch decreased eleven percent compared with the previous year following the earthquake, although there were initial reports of looting in the city centre and "known criminals" trying to pass off as council workers to get into the central city cordon area.
 Police also observed a fifty-three percent jump in the rates of domestic violence following the earthquake.

 Many more heart attacks than usual were reported in the days following the quake.
-Usually the heart unit at Christchurch Hospital handles two to three heart attacks a day, but the rate had risen to eight to ten a day since the earthquake.
+Usually the heart unit at Christchurch Hospital handles two to three heart attacks a day, but the rate had risen to eight to ten a day after the earthquake.
 A record number of babies for a Saturday were born at Christchurch Women's Hospital in the twenty-four hours after the quake, with the first baby arriving six minutes after the initial shock.
 This was at least in part due to outlying birthing centres being closed, pending structural checks, forcing more mothers to deliver at hospitals than was generally the case.